BlockScience/MSML/research_notes/WIP V0.3.2 Proposals.md

 ## Metrics as Blocks Implementation

 - Keep stateful metrics and metrics separate
-- Metrics will be blocks that are specified in the wirings?
+- Metrics will be blocks that are specified in the wirings as they require a domain passed to them (think things like the trades that just happened or summary statistics inputs)

 ## Commentary